 Did you know?
 We offer Alverton gift vouchers in any amount – give our reception team a call on 01872 276633 for more details.

 in The Great Hall

-This January at The Alverton in Truro, afternoon tea is high on our agenda.
+This Autumn at The Alverton in Truro, afternoon tea is high on our agenda.
 Indulge in delightful food, sip on tea and listen to sweet melodies from our pianist.

 Festive Afternoon Tea Party in The Great Hall

 Yuletide sweet treats, mulled wine and classic festive tunes from pianist Roger Miners.
 Join The Alverton's Festive Afternoon Tea Party.